sshersh/NYTimes_Sudoku/README.md

 ### Strategy \#2

 This algorithm runs when `strategy=2` is input as an argument to the `sudoku` function.
 Instead of making guesses linearly, the Minimum Remaining Value heuristic was used to decide which square to guess on each iteration.
-In English, this means that the square with the least number of possible candidates is guessed.
-This greatly speeds up the solver and allows medium and hard sudokus to be solved quickly (you might have to set `headless=True` because of the lag introduced by the visual feature).
+In English, this means the square with the least number of possible candidates is guessed.
+This greatly speeds up the solver and allows medium and hard sudokus to be solved reliably (you might have to set `headless=True` because of the lag introduced by the visual feature).

 ![alt text](https://github.com/sshersh/SudokuSolver/blob/master/sudoku1.gif)

 Notice how the solver guesses squares in a nonlinear order but backtracks fewer times.

-There are plenty of faster and more advanced algorithms out there.
+There are plenty of faster and more advanced algorithms for constraint satisfaction problems out there.
+See [this paper on Dancing Links](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A770655&dswid=-4630) and [this paper on Douglas-Ratchford](https://arxiv.org/abs/1305.2657).
 Feel free to fork this repo and implement one yourself!